soraxas/firmware/README.md

 ## Examples
 **Note that every command (i.e., every line in the examples) has to be inputted as a separate action!** Also note that macros are being run "asynchronously" (i.e., interleaved with other event handling) at a pace of at most one action per update cycle.
 A macro action may take one or more update cycles to complete (esp. delay commands and all commands which interfere with usb reports).

-For instance, if the following text is pasted as a macro text action, playing the macro will result in toggling of fn layer.
+For instance, if the following text is pasted as a macro text action, playing the macro will result in switching to QWR keymap.

-    $switchLayer fn
+    $switchKeymap QWR

 Runtime macro recorder example.
 In this setup, shift+key will start recording (indicated by the "adaptive mode" led), another shit+key will stop recording.
 Hiting the key alone will then replay the macro (e.g., a simple repetitive text edit).